Montgomery Township, New Jersey: Local government

 In June 2022, the Township Committee appointed Vincent Barragan to fill the seat expiring in December 2022 that had been held by Kent Huang until he resigned from office the previous month.
+In February 2025, the Township Committee appointed Mike Martin to fill the seat expiring in December 2025 that had been held by Devra Keenan until she resigned from office the previous month.

 When she took office in January 2019, Sadaf Jaffer became the first South Asian woman to hold a mayoral position in New Jersey.

 Municipal court

 The Montgomery Township Municipal Court is held in neighboring Hillsborough Township in the courtroom within the Hillsborough Township Municipal Complex, as part of a shared services agreement between the two townships.
 The court hears all motor vehicle, disorderly persons offenses, weights/measures complaints, fish and game violations, local ordinance violations and citizen complaints.

 Emergency services

-Montgomery Township is served by two all-volunteer fire companies, and an all volunteer rescue squad which provide the township with round the clock protection.
+Montgomery Township is served by two primary all-volunteer fire companies, and an all volunteer rescue squad which provide the township with round the clock protection.